The Ile d'Orléans: an island full of culinary surprises!

 However, it is even better to buy your apples, berries, tomatoes, carrots and other vegetables directly from the farmer.
 It doesn't get any fresher!
 And better not!
 Many of the farmers on the Ile d'Orléans have set up shops where they sell their agricultural produce and the products they make from it directly to consumers.
 As you drive along the Inselstrasse, you'll see roadside signs telling you fresh apples are for sale or cassis is being sold in one of the nearby houses.

-Those who allow themselves to be invited open up worlds of taste that are second to none.
-You can easily spend a whole day going from one farm to the next to taste the goodies that are produced on this island: a cassis that makes you think of the most amazing recipes: an exotic salad mix with fruit and cassis dressing ; fresh apple butter, with which you can make your breakfast more varied.
-Or you can just sit with a glass of wine on the island's winery's porch and admire the view of the Montmorency Falls on the north bank of the stream.
+Anyone who allows themselves to be invited opens up worlds of taste that are second to none.
+You can easily spend a whole day driving from one farm to the next to taste the delicacies that are produced on this island: a cassis that makes you think of the most amazing recipes: an exotic salad mix with fruit and cassis dressing ; fresh apple butter with which you can add variety to your breakfast.
+Or you can just sit on the porch of the island's winery with a glass of wine and take in the view Montmorency waterfalls can be admired on the north bank of the river.

 The island's popularity with Quebecers